mcc-us/ea/_questions/q-40questions-filing-status.md

 A. She can choose to file Single or as a Qualifying surviving spouse (QSS) wrong
 B. Qualifying surviving spouse (QSS)
-C. She can choose to file Married Filing Jointly OR Married Filing Separately. correct
+C. She can choose to file Married Filing Jointly OR Married Filing Separately.
 D. Married Filing Jointly.

 Correct Answer Explanation for C: